-Objective - Enable manufacturers to assess and assure robot system assembly task performance by delivering a methodology and tools for characterizing and composing performance of perception, mobility, dexterity, and safety components.
+Objective: Enable manufacturers to assess and assure robot system assembly task performance by delivering a methodology and tools for characterizing and composing performance of perception, mobility, dexterity, and safety components.

-What is the research plan?
-The research plan entails development of a performance modeling and analysis framework that utilizes the results from parallel efforts to define key component metrics and test methods for robotic assembly operations.
+- Framework: The research plan entails development of a performance modeling and analysis framework that utilizes the results from parallel efforts to define key component metrics and test methods for robotic assembly operations.
 Central to the research plan is a testbed integrating robot arms, mobile robot bases, hands and grippers, and a range of sensor systems.
 The reconfigurable testbed will support experiments in advanced perception, mobility, dexterity, and safety for robotic assembly.
 The testbed will be designed to support increasing levels of experimentation complexity in the assembly domain, starting with picking and placing parts for kit-building in static environments and ending, after 5 years, with fastening and joining operations in dynamic unstructured environments.

-At the end of the project lifetime, the results will be consolidated into a general methodology and tool set for composing perception, mobility, dexterity, and safety performance into robot system autonomous assembly performance models.
+- Test Methods: At the end of the project lifetime, the results will be consolidated into a general methodology and tool set for composing perception, mobility, dexterity, and safety performance into robot system autonomous assembly performance models.
 This will enable manufacturers to assess and assure robot system task performance in smart manufacturing assembly-centric applications.